amirongit/notecode/algebra.md

     - above the line for '>' & '>='
     - below the line for '<' & '<='
 #### Special case scenarios
-- the shading conditions are different
+- the shading conditions are different for vertical boundary lines
     - right side of the line for '>' & '>='
     - left side of the line for '<' & '<='